Tuition and Financial Assistance

 Third-party billing is when a company or government/outside agency has established special billing arrangements to cover tuition and/or fees for students that it sponsors.
-Continuing Studies must receive an authorization from the sponsoring agency before third-party billing can be processed.
-All billing authorizations—which may be a letter, purchase order, or voucher—must be on official agency letterhead and signed by an officer of the organization.
+Continuing Studies must receive authorization from the sponsoring agency before third-party billing can be processed.
+All billing authorizations—which may be a letter, purchase order, or voucher—must be on the official agency letterhead and signed by an officer of the organization.

-Payment by the sponsor must be made directly to Continuing Studies; agreements where payments are sent to the student cannot be honored.
+Payment by the sponsor must be made directly to Continuing Studies; agreements, where payments are sent to the student, cannot be honored.
 All authorizations must include the term that the authorization is in effect.
 Continuing Studies cannot accommodate any restrictions or contingencies on the authorization.
 For instance, if the agency requires transcript information before payment, Continuing Studies cannot authorize third-party billing.

 All sponsored students are required to complete a Early College Program Summer Institute registration form and Tuition Repayment Agreement (promissory note) in order to be registered for the class and to initiate third-party billing.
 In the event of nonpayment or partial payment by the third-party agency, the student will be charged for the unpaid amount.
 Third parties are invoiced after the class is confirmed to run.
 Payments must be made within 30 days of billing.
 If payment is not received within 30 days, the agency and the student will be notified, and the student will be billed for the unpaid amount as authorized on the Tuition Repayment Agreement.
 Any charges that are not paid by the sponsor are billed to the student.
 Complete a copy of the Early College Program Summer Institute registration form and Tuition Repayment Agreement and email.